What is Making Tax Digital?

 How does it work?

-At present, MTD applies only to VAT, although a pilot for income tax is underway.
-HMRC proposes to expand the scheme to include all business taxes.
+At present, MTD applies only to VAT, although a pilot for Income Tax is underway that applies to sole traders and landlords.

 All VAT-registered businesses with a taxable turnover above the current VAT threshold set out by HM Revenue & Customs (HMRC) must use MTD-compatible software to manage their VAT records and send VAT returns to HMRC.